Content table

 Your vagina is naturally designed to clean itself.
 And douching can get rid of the good bacteria and make you more likely to get infections, including bacterial vaginosis.

-Sometimes, when your vaginal pH is off, your body will send you signals.
-These can come in the form of symptoms of unbalanced vaginal pH levels.
-Here’s what that may include.
+Sometimes, when your vaginal pH is off, your body sends you signals.
+These can manifest as symptoms of an unbalanced vaginal pH level.

 It’s completely normal for the vagina to have a slight odor.
 And it’s also normal for that to change a bit during your menstrual cycle.
 It might smell sweet, sour, or even metallic.